7

 "But I did lose it."
 Dale said quietly.
 "That was pure lost control, that wasn't within any kind of agreed-"

-."
+"Yes, it was."
 Riley said very firmly.

 Dale looked up, a little surprised.
 Riley held his gaze as well as the hand he'd caught.